-Now the master-slave system has to be configured on each other unit.
+Now the master-slave system must be configured on each unit.
 It's recommended to configure first all the slave units and then the master unit.

-► Step 1a: Configuring all slave units (standard models with TFT display)
+► Step 1: Configuring all slave units

-- 1. Enter MENU , then GENERAL SETTINGS and press until reaching the master-slave settings. - 2.
+- 1. Enter MENU then GENERAL SETTINGS and press until reaching the master-slave settings. - 2.
 Activate the MS mode with touch area SLAVE.
 A warning requester will appear which has to be acknowledged with OK, otherwise the change will be reverted. - 3.
 Accept the settings with the touch area and return to the main page.